BasicllyMaximqs/php-ip-api/README.md

 The Webserver must have support for the PHP scripting language.

 ### How to use
-Just drag the file into your webserver directory and access it.
+Just drag the file into your webserver directory and access it via a Webbrowser or any type of http get request.